 Bankruptcy – San Diego

-Chapter 7 bankruptcy is used to discard a person’s debts in exchange for the attorney and court fees.
-Chapter 13 bankruptcy is used to reorganize debt payments to be more affordable based on a person’s disposable income and determined by the court-appointed judge.
+Chapter 13 bankruptcy is used to reorganize debt payments to be more affordable based on a person’s disposable income – and determined by the court-appointed judge.
+Unfortunately, Chapter 7 and 13 equally affect a person’s credit score and report.

 - Creditor harassment must stop